SonarSource/sonarqube/server/sonar-docs/src/pages/analysis/gitlab-integration.md

 You should name your SonarQube group `my-group` to synchronize it with your GitLab group and `my-group/my-subgroup` to synchronize it with your GitLab subgroup.

 ## Importing your GitLab projects into SonarQube
 Setting up the import of GitLab projects into SonarQube allows you to easily create SonarQube projects from your GitLab projects.
-This is also the first step in adding merge request decoration.
+If you're using [Developer Edition](https://redirect.sonarsource.com/editions/developer.html) or above, this is also the first step in adding merge request decoration.

 To set up the import of GitLab projects: